 Not undiscovered but still a gem.
 “Croatia” – the name conjures something far away and exotic.

-My first trip to East Europe.
+My first trip to Eastern Europe.
 A visit to Diocletian palace and King’s landing!

 The immigration officer at the Delhi international airport, however, shrugged when we told him our final port of destination, and added, “But why is everyone going to Croatia these days?”